 Incorrect: She is an United States senator.

-Correct: She is United States senator.
+Correct: She is a United States senator.

 This holds true for acronyms and initialisms too: an LCD display, a UK-based company, an HR department, a URL.